 To view your current housing status, click through to Portal.

-Fill out an online Housing Application by going to our website and select a type of “Housing Selection Process” (Special Interest, Squatter, Quiet Housing, 4 person suite, 6 person suite, or General Selection).
+Fill out the Returning Student Housing Application and select a type of “Housing Selection Process” (Special Interest, Squatter, Quiet Housing, 4 person suite, 6 person suite, or General Selection).

 Complete Roommate Selections (if they want to live in a suite, double, triple or quad).
 Students who want to live in singles or do not have roommate preferences do not have to complete this.
 Roommate configuration will be open during the entire selection process.
 So if you do not make it into Mandell you can immediately find 2 other friends to try for Pietz or McCullough

-Select a room on the date of the respective “Housing Selection Process” (see dates).
+Select a room on the date of the respective “Housing Selection Process” .
 Each student will be given a specific date and time they can begin selecting a room to live in.

 Frequently Asked Questions

 What happens to students who miss deadlines or did not fill out the housing application?

 Students who do not apply on time are placed on a waiting list.
 These students are not guaranteed housing but we will offer them a room as space becomes available this summer.
 Waitlist offers begin on June 1st and continue through August.